mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 ```
 Run the code here: [Go Playground](https://play.golang.org/p/tKVFV-ZjQx)

 This next code snippet utilizes a `Ticker` which is a truer implementation of rate limiting than the worker pool implemented above. `time.Tick` returns an unbuffered channel that is written to at a desired frequency.
 In this case, we configure it to write to the channel at a rate of 2 per second.
-This provides rate limiting because reading from a channel blocks if there are no values in the channel, as a result, our for loop can read a maximum of 2 values every second, so we only fire off 2 go routines to do work per second.
+This provides rate limiting because reading from a channel blocks if there are no values in the channel.
+As a result, our for loop can read a maximum of 2 values every second, so we only fire off 2 go routines to do work per second.
 Boom done!

 Not so fast.
 This would ensure that we only do 2 queries per second.
 But, what happens if these two queries start to backup the upstream resources?
-(Perhaps a number higher than 2, would be more reasonable in terms of backing up a database, but I leave this for simplicity).
+(Perhaps a number higher than 2 would be more reasonable in terms of backing up a database, but I leave this for simplicity).
 Responses to our 2 queries will take longer and longer, but we are still sending them at the same rate!
 Next thing you know you have way too many concurrent go routines active and you've taken down your upstream dependencies again.

 So, if our dependencies can't keep up we do our best to ease off.